freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.PDP.md

 ***Returns:***

 <i>s: status</i>
 The context status.
-See <a href="specs/org.freesmartphone.GSM.PDP/#ContextStatus">ContextStatus</a> for a list of valid values.
+See [ContextStatus](specs/org.freesmartphone.GSM.PDP.ContextStatus)</a> for a list of valid values.

 <i>a{sv}: properties</i>
 The context status properties.
-See <a href="specs/org.freesmartphone.GSM.PDP/#ContextStatus">ContextStatus</a> for details.
+See [ContextStatus](specs/org.freesmartphone.GSM.PDP.ContextStatus)</a> for details.